 Children who have lived in a home with violence are affected by what they have witnessed or experienced.
 AWAIC has staff members specially trained to help children gain self-confidence and understand that they are not the cause of what they have seen at home.
 AWAIC provides a stable environment with play areas for each age group, an outdoor playground, a variety of healthy and educational activities, and arranged transportation to schools.
 The children’s advocates also provide support, education, and referrals to parents.

 AWAIC offers transitional housing for women fleeing domestic violence.
-Harmony House offers low cost housing for up to two years to women making the transition to independent living.
+Harmony House offers low cost housing for up to 18 months to women making the transition to independent living.
 It accommodates ten women without dependent children and is located on AWAIC property.
 Call 743-5724 for more information.

 The legal system can be difficult to understand and navigate, so AWAIC employs legal advocates at the courthouse seven days a week to help with protective orders, applying to pro bono legal services, and accompanying petitioners to hearings.
 These advocates are in the domestic violence office of the Boney courthouse at 303 K Street.
 Call 264-0790 for more information.
 Read More